Saturday 12 October 2024

 Airfix Gun Emplacement

 Actually, there isn't much left at all, just the two bunkers, with the base and match-firing gun long gone.
-Furthermore, the hexagonal bunker was at some point converted into a pillbox by cutting some rough holes in the sides, but this was never very satisfactory.
+Furthermore, the octagonal bunker was at some point converted into a pillbox by cutting some rough holes in the sides, but this was never very satisfactory.
 Consquently I thought it was time for an upgrade.
 And here it is.

 Gun Emplacement Bunker conversion